 Satisfaction of a Residential Mortgage in Florida

-When a borrower pays his or her mortgage or home loan in full, it means he or she has satisfied the debt.
+When a borrower pays off his or her mortgage or home loan, it means he or she has satisfied the debt.

-However, it doesn’t mean the property is free and clear – yet.
-That lien from the mortgage is still reflected in the public records.
+However, paying off the debt doesn’t mean the property’s chain of title is free and clear of the lien.
+The lien created by the mortgage is still reflected in the public records.

-It’s a cloud on title.
-The mortgage was originally recorded to protect the bank’s interests while the loan was being paid down.
-It created a lien against the property for the entire world to see when searching the public records.
+Basically, a mortgage is like a cloud on title.
+When the mortgage was originally recorded it was done so to protect the bank’s interests while the loan was being repaid.
+The recording of the mortgage created a lien against the property which the entire world can see when searching the public records.

 Florida Statute 701.04